ga-wdi-lessons/ruby-oop/readme.md

 - Players
 - Squares

-> "Garnet is a site where students can track their homework and attendance."
+> "Facebook is a site where users can post statuses and add friends."

-- Students
+- Users
-- Homework
+- Statuses
-- Attendance
+- Friends

 > "Amazon is a site where people can order products."